chaukasai/chaukas-spec/README.md

 # Chaukas Specification

-Protocol Buffer specifications and generated client libraries for the Chaukas agent audit and explainability platform.
+Canonical proto3 schemas for Chaukas — immutable AI-agent audit events, traces/spans, tool calls, and governance decisions (OTEL-friendly).

 ## Overview

-Chaukas is an open-core agent audit and explainability SDK and platform.
+Chaukas is the Governance, Compliance, Safety, Trust and Explainability layer for AI agents and applications.
+This repository defines the source-of-truth Protobuf messages used to capture every event and decision into an append-only, WORM-retained audit trail with deep queryability and OpenTelemetry compatibility.
 This repository contains:

 - **Protocol Buffer definitions** for event schema and gRPC services
 - **Generated Python client libraries** for SDK integration